hbt/netflix-enhancements/README.md

 netflix-enhancements
 ====================

-chrome extension to enhance the netflix experience -- netflix enhancement suite
+chrome extension to enhance the netflix experience aka "netflix enhancement suite" in the chrome store